dekutree64/Arduino-FOC-drivers/README.md

 Drive different kinds of motors, or use alternate algorithms to SimpleFOC's default BLDCMotor and StepperMotor classes.

- - [HybridStepperMotor](motors/HybridStepperMotor/) - Drive stepper motors with 3 phases.
+ - [HybridStepperMotor](https://github.com/simplefoc/Arduino-FOC/blob/master/src/HybridStepperMotor.h) - HybridStepper has moved to the main repostory.

 ### Utilities